House Votes 217-190 to Roll Back DOE Appliance Efficiency Standards

 ServiceMag editorial team

-The House of Representatives passed a bill on a 217-190 vote that would eliminate the Department of Energy's requirement to periodically review and update minimum energy conservation standards for residential appliances.
-The same week, a DOE-commissioned report found that existing efficiency standards saved the typical American household $6,000 over the past decade through lower energy bills.
+The House of Representatives passed HR 4626, the Home Appliance Protection and Affordability Act, on a 217-190 vote on February 24, 2026.
+The bill would curb the Department of Energy's authority to issue new or tightened minimum energy conservation standards for residential appliances, layering on additional cost-and-availability tests that any proposed standard would have to clear.
+The measure now heads to the Senate.
+Weeks earlier, a January 2026 study from the Appliance Standards Awareness Project (ASAP) and the American Council for an Energy-Efficient Economy (ACEEE) found that existing efficiency standards saved the typical American household roughly $6,000 over the past decade through lower energy bills.

 The contrast isn't subtle.
 And for the appliance repair and HVAC industry, the practical implications cut in both directions.